goldentoaste/screenCap/README.md

 - Ctrl+S: save image(brings up a save file window)
 - plus or minus key to enlarge or shrink image
 - Double click to minimize the snapshot to save screen space
-- (new!)
-Ctrl+D to start drawing
+- Ctrl+D to start drawing
-- (new!)
-While cropping, hold ctrl or shift to make the selection area is a square
+- While cropping, hold ctrl or shift to make the selection area is a square
+- Ctrl + plus/minus to increase and decrease the opacity of the current image

 # Dependencies
 - nuitka: